erossini/BirkbeckDbManagement1/README.md

 | 4          | Dan Jones    | dan@mycompany.com    | 020 8777 6543  |

 Answer the following questions:
-i.
-What are the possible Superkeys for this example providing your assumptions and explanation?
-(4 points) ii.
-What are the possible Candidate Keys for this example providing your assumptions and explanation?
+  - What are the possible Superkeys for this example providing your assumptions and explanation?
+(4 points)
+  - What are the possible Candidate Keys for this example providing your assumptions and explanation?
 (2 points)

 3) What does the following query prove or disprove if it is assumed each employee tuplet in the Employee table has a one-to-one relationship with `EmployeeDetails` table?
 Marks will be given your reasoning and explanation.
 (2 points)